 Chronic fatigue syndrome (CFS), also referred to as myalgic encephalomyelitis (ME) and often called the "invisible disease", is defined as chronic fatigue that lasts at least six months and cannot be explained by any other illness.
-This severe disabling disease begins abruptly with a range of flu-like symptoms including muscle fatigue, fevers, lymph-node swelling, persistent diarrhoea, joint and body pain, digestive problems, inability to think, loss of short-term memory and depression.
-This is followed by months or years of sometimes disabling lethargy ranging to chronic exhaustion and impaired cognition.
+It is characterized by a symptom cluster presenting as pathological fatigue and malaise that is worse after exertion, cognitive and immune dysfunctions, muscle pain, lymphadenopathy and sleep disturbances.
+It usually begins abruptly with a range of flu-like symptoms including muscle fatigue, fevers, lymph-node swelling, persistent diarrhoea, joint and body pain, digestive problems, inability to think, loss of short-term memory and depression.
 The controversial and mysterious ailment has gone by various names for more than a century.
 Most doctors recognize the condition, others are skeptical about its existence, wondering if such fatigue is psychologically perpetuated.

 Because some people develop chronic fatigue syndrome after having a viral infection, researchers question whether some viruses might trigger the disorder.
 Suspicious viruses include Epstein-Barr virus, human herpes virus 6, mouse leukemia viruses and Covid-SARs2 virus.